Saturday, April 06, 2024

 The polls also tell us that the original Fox contention - that network news is biased toward the left - is either completely false or completely irrelevant. (it's funny to hear Fox fans argue that Fox provides "real news" when Fox said from the start it was providing "an alternative" to real news, which later become "fair and balanced.")
 Countering a perceived bias doesn't make Fox's content legitimate, and when Fox's viewers rank among the least informed of news consumers, there's little question as to the quality or "reality" of Fox's content.

 The same can be said of MSNBC, but only after acknowledging that MSNBC simply used Fox's model, only instead of countering the major networks, MSNBC counters Fox.
 The polls tell us this is a terrible way to get or provide actual news despite both demonstrating that it's still a lucrative business model.
 Of course it is! ...in entertainment, not news.
-When providing entertainment, they have to provide what their audience wants to see and her - what their audience likes to see or hear.
+When providing entertainment, they have to provide what their audience wants to see and hear - what their audience likes to see or hear.

 The polls also tell us that major network news does not deserve the bad reputation Fox has convinced so many to believe.
-It seems to do a much better job of informing its audience than either Fox or MSNBC, consistenly, over time.
+It seems to do a much better job of informing its audience than either Fox or MSNBC, consistently, over time.
 If anything, we've seen the major networks stoop to legitimize ridiculous candidates or platforms giving them a false equivalence to legitimate candidates or platforms as if to counter Fox's false claims. ...as if to provide something their detractors might like.

 The other thing the polls tell us is we now know with little doubt that news consumers who choose Fox or MSNBC as their preferred source of news aren't really interested in actual news or being informed.
 They watch these "news sources" because they like what they see and hear there.
 That's not the job of the news, or the press at all.
 It's fine to want to be entertained and to like what you see or hear when you're being entertained, but the news isn't supposed to entertain.
 Sometimes actual news is unpleasant or uncomfortable.
 Facts aren't always things we like to hear or see.
 Sometimes the news tells us things about people we think we like that we don't like knowing about them.
 As adults, informed adults, we have to live with this fact and we have be able to separate our need to be informed from our desire to be entertained.